Darren McFadden

-Darren McFadden (born August 27, 1987) is an American former professional football player who was a running back in the National Football League (NFL).
-He played college football for the Arkansas Razorbacks and was selected by the Oakland Raiders in the first round with the fourth overall pick of the 2008 NFL Draft.
-He also played three seasons for the Dallas Cowboys.
+Darren Deon McFadden (born August 27, 1987) is an American former professional football player who was a running back in the National Football League (NFL) for 10 seasons.
+He played college football for the Arkansas Razorbacks and was selected by the Oakland Raiders in the first round with the fourth overall pick of the 2008 NFL draft.
+McFadden also played three seasons for the Dallas Cowboys.

 At Arkansas, McFadden had a decorated career, twice finishing as a finalist for the Heisman Trophy and as a consensus member of the All-American team.
 He was highly touted coming out of school, and was picked fourth overall by the Raiders.
-McFadden struggled with consistency through his career, only rushing for over 1,000 yards twice and never started all 16 games of a season.
-He retired mid-way through the 2017 NFL season, and was voted into the College Football Hall of Fame in 2019.
+McFadden struggled with consistency through his professional career, only rushing for over 1,000 yards twice and never started all 16 games of a season.
+McFadden retired midway through the 2017 NFL season, and was voted into the College Football Hall of Fame in 2019.

 Early life

-McFadden was born in Little Rock, Arkansas on August 27, 1987 to Gralon McFadden and Mini Muhammad.
-The tenth of twelve children, he encountered hardships in his early life with some members of his family, including his mother, having addictions to drugs.
+McFadden was born in Little Rock, Arkansas on August 27, 1987, to Grayton McFadden and Mini Muhammad.
+The tenth of 12 children, he encountered hardships in his early life with some members of his family, including his mother, having addictions to drugs.

-He attended Oak Grove High School in North Little Rock, where he was a three-sport star in football, baseball, and track.
-He played a variety of positions for his football team, but was primarily used as a running back on offense, and a safety on defense.
+McFadden attended Oak Grove High School in North Little Rock, where he was a three-sport star in football, baseball, and track.
+McFadden played a variety of positions for his football team, but was primarily used as a running back on offense, and a safety on defense.
 In track & field, he competed as a sprinter and was timed at 10.8 seconds in the 100-meter dash.
-During his senior season, McFadden was a Parade magazine high school All-American in 2004, as well as the Arkansas High School player of the year for the Arkansas Democrat-Gazette.
-Following his senior year, he was awarded the prestigious Landers Award, given every year to the top player in the state of Arkansas.
-McFadden was ranked the number 23 player in the nation by Rivals.com and the number three athlete, and was given a five star rating, the highest star rating.
-He was a highly recruited prospect, and while he garnered interest from many schools around the Deep South including Tennessee, Alabama, and Auburn, he chose to end the recruiting process early and attend the University of Arkansas.
+As a senior, McFadden was a Parade magazine high school All-American in 2004, as well as the Arkansas High School player of the year for the Arkansas Democrat-Gazette.
+Following his senior year, McFadden was awarded the prestigious Landers Award, given every year to the top player in the state of Arkansas.
+He was ranked the number 23 player in the nation by Rivals.com and the number three athlete, and was given a five star rating, the highest star rating.
+McFadden was a highly recruited prospect, and while he garnered interest from many schools around the Deep South including Tennessee, Alabama, and Auburn, McFadden chose to end the recruiting process early and attend the University of Arkansas.